glebbash/carrot-blog/posts/lole-lisp/devlog-3.md

 After about 1.5 hours I had myself a `libLLVM-15git.so` file which was only 54mb.
 Great!
 (I only compiled for X86 and WASM targets optimizing for size).

-So plugged that in to Deno.dlopen.
+So plugged that in to `Deno.dlopen`.
 And boom!!!

 Nothing.
 The same problem was still there.